 Cryopreservation.
-A word that may come off as intimidating to the general public as it can bring to mind terms like cloning, stem-cell research and the like.
+This is a word that may come off as intimidating to the general public as it can bring to mind terms like cloning, stem-cell research, and the like.
 But in reality, this has been an essential tool in modern science and medicine, with many people benefiting from it.

-1. What is cryopreservation?
+What is cryopreservation?

 Cryopreservation is a process where cells or other biological substances are preserved by freezing them in sub-zero temperatures using liquid nitrogen.
 At this state, any chemical activity that may cause damage to the sample is effectively stopped.

-2. How is it done?
+How is cryopreservation done?

 Before a sample is taken from the donor, screening is administered to ensure that she/ he does not have any diseases or conditions that may contaminate the sample.
 Once a donor is cleared, samples will be gathered.
 Sperm is gathered from men by taking a sample of their semen.

-3. Is it expensive?
+Is cryopreservation expensive?

-4. How long can a sample be cryogenically preserved?
+How long can a sample be cryogenically preserved?

-In some clinics sperm cells have been successfully stored for about 20 years.
+In some clinics, sperm cells have been successfully stored for about 20 years.
 Egg cells have been stored for up to 10-15 years.
 The quality of the sample would also depend on its state right before it was frozen.

-5. Where can I have my sample frozen?
+Where can I have my samples frozen?

-Most clinics that offer sperm or egg freezing services would also have end-to-end services, meaning from screening- storage.
+Cryopreservation facilities can be typically found in hospitals and clinics.
+Most clinics that offer sperm or egg freezing services would also have end-to-end services, meaning screening to storage.
 Make sure to find out if they are accredited by the proper authorities and are managed by licensed physicians.